 Matt Zoller Seitz's book deconstructs the filmmaker, talks his influences

 The work of Wes Anderson has been dividing critics for years, ever since his short film, “Bottle Rocket” (later expanded into a feature), played Sundance in 1994, and announced the presence of a unique new voice in the indie world, as well as calling attention to a hotbed of talent in Austin, Texas.
-But despite his detractors, who fault him mainly for his fastidious attention to production and costume design at the expense of dramatic engagement, Anderson’s films have been casting a spell on the media’s most influential voices for years.
+But despite his detractors, who fault him mainly for his fastidious attention to production and costume design at the expense of dramatic engagement, Anderson’s films have been casting a spell on the media’s most influential tastemakers from the beginning.
 In reviewing Anderson’s “Moonrise Kingdom,” one naysayer, the notoriously cranky Rex Reed of the New York Observer, asked huffily: “What is it with this guy and his awful movies masquerading as ‘original ideas’ that turns otherwise sensible critics into slobbering groupies?”

 The new Abrams Books tome, “The Wes Anderson Collection,” by film critic, fellow Texan and arguable groupie Matt Zoller Seitz, goes a long way in a sort of elegant scrapbook fashion to lay out, and dissect all the peccadilloes, influences and obsessions of Anderson in a way the director might have done had he undertaken the task himself.
 Seitz calls the work “a book-length conversation interspersed with critical essays, photos and artwork,” and admits that over the years, he’s “felt too close to the subject to officially review any of his features.”